 THE PURPOSE OF THIS SPECIAL MEETING IS TO ADDRESS AGENDA ITEMS ONLY.
-OTHER ISSUES WIHICH WOULD NORMALLY COME BEFORE A REGULAR MEETING OF THE BOARD WILL ONLY BE ADDRESSED IF ALL BOARD MEMBERS ARE PRESENT AND THERE IS A NEED FOR URGENCY.
+OTHER ISSUES WHICH WOULD NORMALLY COME BEFORE A REGULAR MEETING OF THE BOARD WILL ONLY BE ADDRESSED IF ALL BOARD MEMBERS ARE PRESENT AND THERE IS A NEED FOR URGENCY.

 Meeting convened at 4:01 PM.
 There was no Public Comment.